Simatwa/gpt-cli/README.md

 - Chat with ChatGPT and Bard conversationally.
 - Let **ChatGPT** and **Bard** chat to each other.
-- Generate Images - Based on your prompt or GPT generated description.
+- Generate Images (DALL-E & BingImageCreator)- Based on your prompt or GPT generated description.
 - Stream or Non-stream responses.
 - Maintain record of the chats.
 - Parse [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) easily.